-To acquire a breadth of IT experience, master's degree students take the five Core courses listed below and one elective to add depth to the degree.
-If students have previously completed a Core course at Rensselaer or elsewhere, they fulfill the Core requirement by taking an advanced course in that area.
+To acquire a breadth of IT experience, master's degree students take one course in each of the five core areas listed below and one elective to add depth to the degree.
+If a core area has two course options, students should only choose ONE course to take.
+If students have previously completed a core course at Rensselaer or elsewhere, they fulfill the core requirement by taking a supplemental core course in that area.
+Supplemental core courses are listed in the next page.